Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 ## 2. SERVICES

 ### 2.1 Engagement
-SkyMirror agrees to perform the Services and deliver the Deliverables as specified in each Statement of Work executed by the Parties.
+Skymirror agrees to perform the Services and deliver the Deliverables as specified in each Statement of Work executed by the Parties.

 ### 2.2 Statements of Work
 Each SOW shall include: